UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 	- vs-supplementary-activity-signal.Rmd
 		- Generate plots for activity and app usage
 	- vs-modeling-analysis.R
-		- Checking collinearity and perform linear modeling
+		- Check collinearity and perform linear model
 	- vs-final-model-visualization.rmd
-		- Visualizing the significant predictors of the model
+		- Visualize the significant predictors of the model